The mornings are a little darker, days are getting chillier and South Africans around the country are bracing for it - winter is coming!

 1. You'll need to call an installer

-As much as you'd love to fire up your new unit right away, you must have a professional installer come to your home to set it up.
+As much as you'd love to fire up your new fireplace right away, you must have a professional installer come to your home to install it.
 In fact, if you're installing a gas fireplace you're required by law to have a certified installer do the job.
 Therefore, it's important to budget for these additional costs.

-We have a comprehensive list of installers per region, who are familiar with Megamaster Products.
-Feel free to contact them before making your purchase and ask them any questions.
+We have a comprehensive list of independent installers per region, who are familiar with all our Megamaster Products.
+Feel free to contact them before making your purchase and ask them any questions you may have.

 2. Flue Pipes